 - Rideshare transit

-- Restaurants worldwide (including takeout and delivery)
+- Restaurants (including takeout and delivery)

 Even your international purchases for these three categories earn 3x points.
 This seems to be a growing trend for American Express rewards cards which usually only award bonus points on U.S. purchases.